-4:00 o'clock P.M.;
+3:00 o'clock p.m.;

-Friday until 3:00 o'clock P.M.
+Friday until 2:00 o'clock p.m.

-All bills shall be numbered by the Office of the Principal Clerk when filed and shall be considered introduced when presented to the Senate on the next following legislative day for the first reading and reference to committee.
+All bills shall be numbered by the Office of the Principal Clerk when filed and shall be considered introduced when presented to the Senate on the next following legislative day for the first reading.